benwiz/learn/README.md

 ## To Do

-- Interactions with UI
+- playerThinking step... even if that's hiding all content

-- BUG: Weird first row
+- BUG: Weird first row, it's not 50-50
 - Go back and layer in cookie usage

 - Try multilayer perceptron